Information Theory

 Jenson-Shannon Divergence In probability theory and statistics, Jenson-Shannon divergence is another method of measuring the distance between two distributions.
 It is based on KL-divergence with some notable differences.
 KL-divergence does not make a good measure of distance between distributions, since in the first place it is not symmetric.

-Both Cross Entropy and KL-divergence describe the relationship between two distributions.
-Both conditional entropy and mutual information, as well as joint entropy, describe the relationship between two random variables.
+Both cross entropy and KL-divergence describe the relationship between two different probability measures/functions over the same event space.
+Both conditional entropy and mutual information, as well as joint entropy, describe the relationship between two different random variables.